 Indeed, we have a “Deny from all” in the plugin upload directory.
 So, to summarize we have the following challenges to overcome:

-- various sanitization on the filename – the WordPress sanitization is solid
+- various sanitizations on the filename – the WordPress sanitization is solid

 Enter LiteSpeed Cache.
-This plugin is designed to perform various optimizations and make your WordPress install load faster.
-Without further ado, we’ve found an (authenticated) arbitrary .htaccess write vulnerability:
+This plugin performs various optimizations and makes your WordPress install load faster.
+Without further ado, we’ve found an (authenticated) arbitrary file upload vulnerability:

 Thus, from the 3 challenges we had to overcome, we can now leak the random directory name, sanitization on the filename/extension is irrelevant and we’re only left with exploiting a race condition.
 We’ve developed a POC in python for winning this race.
 It’s very simple, it runs a thread which will continuously try to read the name of the newly created random directory.
 The POC continuously searches a phpinfo.txt in the created directory, so this is what you’ll have to upload from the frontend.
 When you win the race and execute phpinfo.txt, this will write another file, shell.txt which will be our permanent shell on the system.